allegheny-college-cmpsc-201-spring-2024/lox/README.md

 This assignment directly addresses the following course learning objectives:

 * Correctly identify and describe the steps in the design and implementation of a programming language
-* Interpret and use an existing programming language grammar
 * Using knowledge of the general principles of programming languages, correctly implement a computer program in a heretofore unknown programming language
+* Effectively use programming language constructs to design correct, efficient, and well-tested programs in multiple programming languages, including but not limited to Java.

 ## Using this repository